Don’t be limited by your budget or impulsivity – learn how to plan well

-- If you cannot bring your own lunch, research your local takeaway shops, there is always a healthier option for you to select.
+- If you cannot bring your own lunch to work, research your local takeaway shops, there is always a healthier option for you to select.

 - Even if you feel that you didn’t make the best choice for lunch, don’t give up today, just plan for a better dinner.

-- If you didn’t plan well and now you are standing in a store staring at that rather expensive avocado and want to throw away the whole health-food quest, simply pause and look around.
+- If you didn’t plan well and now you are standing in a store staring at that rather expensive avocado and want to throw the whole health-food quest out of the window, simply pause and look around.
 What other options are available to you?
 What other vegetables or fruits can you purchase?
 What else will be both nutritious and make you feel good after eating it?